felixludos/homepage/content/essays/apocalypse.md

 cover: https://images.unsplash.com/photo-1564761893244-93905e95e9a3?ixlib=rb-1.2.1&q=85&fm=jpg&crop=entropy&cs=srgb&w=1440
 emoji: 👽
 description: A brief essay on the end of the world
+format: article
 ---

 > "*The future's uncertain and the end is always near.*" - Jim Morrison (in the song *Roadhouse Blues* by The Doors)
 >

-# "The End is nigh"
+## "The End is nigh"

 Perhaps as old as language itself is the tradition of describing and predicting the end of the world.
 Some of the oldest tales passed down to us either in writing or even by mouth are about the apocalypse in one form or another.
 Interestingly, the end of the world is not just the subject of the unfortunate few communities that suffered from some devastating hurricane or earthquake which beat any optimism out of them for generations to come.
 Instead, from overzealous priests to distinguished scientists, the affluent megalomaniacs as well as the ascetic beggars, everyone's counting down to doomsday in one way or another [1].